-- K 2.2 Where an end user has requested a supply of feed containing a VMP and has not provided the Participant with the MFSp at point of order, the Participant may inform the vet that the order has been placed. - It is the responsibility of the customer to obtain a prescription from their veterinary Guidance surgeon.
+- K 2.1 Where the Participant supplies a feed containing a VMP to the end user, the feed must not be delivered until the Medicated Feedingstuffs Prescription (MFSp) has been received. - K 2.2 Where an end user has requested a supply of feed containing a VMP and has not provided the Participant with the MFSp at point of order, the Participant may inform the vet that the order has been placed. - Guidance It is the responsibility of the customer to obtain a prescription from their veterinary surgeon.